daniegarcia254/URL-Shortener/README.md

 # URL-Shortener

-This is the shared repository for the project developed in this course.

 ## Projects

-* [Common](common) is the project that provides a minimum set of shared features.
+* [Common](common) is the project that provides a minimum set of shared features for short url's.
-* [mediumCandy](mediumCandy) is the template project and the sandbox for solving blocking issues.
+* [mediumCandy](mediumCandy) is the project that contains the client web app and the new feaures implemented.

 ## Functionalities implemented: